derekg1729/Enhanced-Platform-Starter-Kit/docs/hello-world-v2-design/feature-progress.md

   - All tests passing
 - ✅ Completed implementation stage
   - All 85 tests for the Hello World V2 feature are passing
-  - Moved to VALIDATION stage
+  - Moved to COMPLETION stage
 - ✅ Updated navigation component
   - Added links to agents and API keys pages in the navigation sidebar
   - Ensured proper highlighting of active links